disarticulate/build-latest-nginx/README.md

 # debian-latest-nginx

-Php script to download and build at once:
+ Script to download and build at once:

   *  <a href="http://nginx.org/download">nginx</a>